yangwawa0323/gin-gorm-jwt/README.md

 ## Add Yaml config file
 Even we have the conf/app.yaml configration file , it only for golang server.
 For frontend the .env still required.

+## Embeded favicon.ico
+use go embedded the favicon.ico resource into the go built-in execute file. put the favicon to `assets/favicon.ico`